Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

-To illustrate the difference between the proposed graph convolutional layer's formulation and the DGCNN model~\citep{zhang2018}, we consider an example of a graph containing four nodes, $1$, $2$, $3$ and $4$, as shown in Fig.~\ref{fig:simple_graph}.
+To illustrate the difference between the proposed graph convolutional layer's formulation and the DGCNN model~\citep{zhang2018}, we consider a simple graph containing four nodes as shown in Fig.~\ref{fig:simple_graph}.
 These nodes are associated with feature vectors $\mathbf{X}_1$, $\mathbf{X}_2$, $\mathbf{X}_3$ and $\mathbf{X}_4 \in \mathbb{R}^F$.
 We denote with $\mathbf{\tilde{P}} \in \mathbb{R}^{4 \times 4}$ the transition probability matrix, as calculated in~\equref{eq:dgcnn_p}, and the \textit{aggregate} step in the DGCNN model produces an aggregated feature representation for node $1$ as:

 Using the proposed scheme (\ie \equref{eq:message_passing_matrix}), we obtain: